 3. She Studied Abroad

 During her early school days, Becca studied at Morning Star School.
-She subsequently did her high school education at one of the prestigious girls’ school in Ghana, precisely, Cape Coast’s Wesley Girls’ High School.
+She subsequently went through high school education at one of the prestigious girls’ schools in Ghana, precisely, Cape Coast’s Wesley Girls’ High School.
 After that, she traveled abroad where she furthered her education at Croydon College, London.
 At Croydon College, she studied to become a fully qualified Childcare and education worker.
 Not quite long ago, Becca furthered her education at the Ghana Institute of Management and Public Administration (GIMPA).

 4. Becca was a Childcare and Education Worker Before Stardom